 Also, congratulations Aladdin 3, you are one of few Disney sequels with the balls to pretty much kill off the villain.
-(One could argue that, like in Pokemon movie 1, turning someone into something like rock or gold isn’t technically dying, but there’s no reversal switch for this unless a genie is able to, so I’m calling it a death.)
+(One could argue that, like in Pokemon the First Movie, turning someone into something like rock or gold isn’t technically dying, but there’s no reversal switch for this unless a genie is able to, so I’m calling it a death.)

-Aladdin wraps up the Hand in his sleeve, which turns to gold, and sticks it in his belt, also doesn’t gold-statue-ify him, so he and Cassim can escape.
+Aladdin wraps up the Hand in his sleeve, which turns to gold, and sticks it in his belt, which doesn’t gold-statue-ify him for some reason, so he and Cassim can escape.

 Anyway, we get a blech-y line about how the Hand’s not the real treasure, Aladdin is, and he throws the Hand away.
-However, the Hand falls into the boat of the thieves and their boat turns to gold and sinks.
+However, the Hand falls onto the boat of the thieves, and their boat turns to gold and sinks.
 They live, but also get left behind later so *shrug*.